Family-friendly Programs and Services

 Sittercity is America’s largest website for connecting families with quality local in-home caregivers with nearly 2 million caregivers nationwide.
 Your Sittercity benefit gives you online access to local caregivers with profiles that include background checks, references, parent reviews, pictures, and more.

 The University of California offers this work/life balance resource to help current UC faculty and staff members find caregivers — especially on short notice — so that they can get to the office or classroom with minimal disruption.
+Check out this handy chart for all Bright Horizons offers.

 Exceptional Family Resource Center: Offers support, resources, and referrals for parents of special-needs children.